brynmailer/chip-eight/README.md

 Features include:
 - Full support for all instructions and quirks from the original Chip-8.
 As well as the modern Super-Chip, and XO-Chip extensions.
 - Extensive configuration interface allowing fine-grained control over most aspects of the emulator.
 See usage section for more details.
-- An abstraction layer that sits between the peripheral interfaces and the core emulator logic.
+- An abstraction layer that sits between the peripheral devices and the core emulator logic.
 Streamlining the implementation and configuration of alternate engines for the handling of keyboard input, and audio/display output.
 - Ready to go SDL3 implementations of input/audio/display peripherals.